sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 Unlike a versioned file system where content is automatically backed up; in a DVCS, all actions are performed when a user shows intent.
 Therefore the interface to our DVCS plays a crucial role.

-So, let's first list essential user intents and map each of them to our UI.
+Let's first list essential user intents and map each of them to our UI.

 Intent to initialize a directory to be under version control : - `sheep init`